 Name: DOB: Mosaic ID: Ethnicity: Gender: Address: Sibling(s): Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
 Yes / No Does the child have a disability or SEN?
 Is the child attending an educational provision?
 (Please state) Yes / No What type of educational provision does the child attend?
-(Please state details of their timetable and attendance) What service(s) are currently working with the child?
+(Please state details of their timetable and attendance) · · · · · · · · · · · · · · · · · · · What service(s) are currently working with the child?
 Type of Exploitation: (please tick) CSE CCE Both CSE & CCE Has the child experienced online abuse?
-(If yes, please state which online platforms/names) Yes / No Has a Child Exploitation Assessment (Toolkit) b completed? (please tick) (please delete) Yes / No Date of last toolkit:
+(If yes, please state which online platforms/names) Yes / No

+Has a Child Exploitation I (please delete) Date of last toolkit:

+(Toolkit) been completed Yes / No

-Assessed Level of No Risk Low Risk Mediu ım Risk High
+Assessed Level of Risk: No Risk Low Risk Medium R isk High Risk

-Risk: Risk U

-Maa /

 VRMP in place?
-Yes / No Has there an FGC?
-Yes / INO
+Yes / No Has there been Yes / No

+an FGC?

-Has a Mapping Yes / No Is the chi Yes / No
+Has a Mapping Yes / No Is the child part Yes / No

-Meeting taken place? of a peer 100
+Meeting taken place? of a peer group

-of childre n
+of children

-identified
+identified as

-being at i
+being at risk of

+exploitation?

-Line the shild been exploitati on?
+Has the child been

-Has the child been discussed at MACE
+discussed at MACE

 previously?

-If so, please provide a
+If so, please provide a summary of previous MACE

-summary of previous MACE actions / interventions.
+actions / interventions.

 What is the main

 presenting issue(s):

-What is happening right now for the child that you are
+What is happening right now

-concerned about in relation
+for the child that you are concerned about in relation to

-to potential exploitation? (eg. If the child is going
+potential exploitation? (e.g., If

-missing, how often, where
+the child is going missing, how

-do they go missing to if known, what do missing
+often, where do they go missing to if known, what do

-episodes look like?)
+missing episodes look like?)

-Consider what the associated risk(s) are.
+Consider what the associated

+risk(s) are.

 What concern(s) are

-the presenting

-issue(s) causing?
+the presenting issue(s) causing?

 What are you worried will

 happen to the child?

+What or what are

 What or who are

-protective factor(s) in
+protective factor(s) in the child's life?

 the child's life?